- 14.1 Interactive use (coqtop)

 They are two different binary images of Coq: the byte-code one and

-the native-code one (if Objective Caml provides a native-code compiler
+the native-code one (if OCaml provides a native-code compiler

 for your platform, which is supposed in the following).
 By default,